logux/docs/recipes/authentication.md

     server: process.env.NODE_ENV === 'development'
       ? 'ws://localhost:31337'
       : 'wss://logux.example.com',
--   userId: false,  // TODO: We will fill it in next chapter
+-   userId: 'todo',  // TODO: We will fill it in next chapter
 -   token: '' // TODO: We will fill it in next chapter
 +   userId: userId.content,
 +   token: token.content,